optimusflow/KB/getting-started/general-settings.md

 ---
 description: >-
-  General settings — is a screen, where you can set up the most common behavior of the whole Quantower application.
+  General settings — is a screen, where you can set up the most common behavior of the whole OptimusFLOW application.
 ---

 # General settings

-General settings — is a screen, where you can set up the most common behavior of the whole Quantower application.
+General settings — is a screen, where you can set up the most common behavior of the whole OptimusFLOW application.
 It is logically grouped into several tabs:

 * [**General**](general-settings.md#general)\*\*\*\*
 * \*\*\*\*[**Control Center**](general-settings.md#control-center)\*\*\*\*